Table of contents

 4. Authenticate HiBob

-To confirm the connector is accessible, open a Claude Code session and run a command like "List all employees who have submitted time off requests for next week, including their manager and department."
+To confirm the connection is working, open a Claude Code session and try: "List all employees who have submitted time off requests for next week, including their manager and department."

 {{this-blog-only-cta}}